inetabliu/SEI-56-React-App-Project-2/README.md

 ## Challenges

 + Filtering characters by 3 different criteria has proven to be difficult, as we were not fully comfortable with state management yet which led us to an unfinished filtering function in our project.
 + First time dealing with paginated API.
-Was a great challenge to overcome and adapt to the layout of our API at hand as we were able to only display 20 characters at a time, so we had to find a solution to our pagination problem
+Was a great challenge to overcome and adapt to the layout of our API at hand as we were able to only display 20 characters at a time, so we had to find a solution to our pagination problem.
 + Clear planning and user stories, something that we didn't complete fully due to the short timeframe for the project.
 It has definitely made it harder to progress through the development process of our project without a clear planning structure of it.

 ## Wins